JacoboAdberstein/AWI/README.md

 The Solidworks part for the PiSugar battery has screw holes that are not entirely accurate.
 They should align perfectly with the Raspberry Pi but do not.

 ### Raspberry Pi set up
+- If the Pi is hooked up to the battery, it will come on when you turn on the battery.
+- If you ever need access to admin mode on pi, the username is user, the password is password.

 ### Battery set up
+- The PiSugar 2 Pro battery is attached on the back of the Pi through 4 screws.
+It is hooked into the back of the Pi through GPIO pins.
+This means that when you turn the battery on, it will give electricity to the Pi.
+- There is a small switch on the side with inputs that turns on the battery.
+- Charge the battery through the USB-C port.
+It will turn green when fully charged.

 ### BNO055 (Inertial Measurement Unit, IMU) set up
 - include physical diagrams